What is Coinbase?

 Coinbase Vs. Coinbase Pro

-Try Coinbase, and Then Check out Coinbase Pro
+Try Coinbase for Simple Swaps, and Then Check out Coinbase’s Other Features

 We almost always suggest Coinbase for those investing in cryptocurrency for the first time due to ease of use (for example on our basics of cryptocurrency investing page).

-With that in mind, once you get Coinbase down, we also strongly suggest doing most of your trading on Coinbase Pro.
+With that in mind, once you get Coinbase down, we also strongly suggest doing most of your trading on Coinbase’s advanced trading platform.

 Both platforms are run by Coinbase, both use the same logins, and they are truly built to complement each other.
-Thus, we strongly suggest signing up for both Coinbase and Coinbase Pro!
+Thus, we strongly suggest signing up for Coinbase.

 FOR 2020 – 2021: Today Coinbase has a wide array of altcoins to choose from, so there are fewer and fewer reasons to shop around to different exchanges these days.
-Make sure to hit the ‘portfolio’ button to see all the coins offered on Coinbase, or switch to Coinbase Pro to see even more coins.
+Make sure to hit the ‘portfolio’ button to see all the coins offered on Coinbase.
 These days the only drawback of Coinbase vs. the competition is slightly higher fees and a slightly smaller selection of coins.

 Coinbase fees differ by country, but to give an idea of what you’ll pay. here are the Coinbase fees for US residents: